lupyuen/AWSIOT/README.md

 0. Copy the `chain.pem` file contents into Certificate Chain

-0. LetsEncrypt certs expire every 3 months, so you need to repeat the above process every 3 months
+0. LetsEncrypt certs expire every 3 months, so you need to repeat the above process every 3 months.
+You can load the new cert as a Backup Cert into API Gateway, then rotate the cert

 ## Install MessagePack